WXYT-FM: Sports talk (2007–present)

 On October 1, 2007, at 3 p.m., WKRK ended its eight-year run as a hot talk station and flipped to an all-sports format, simulcasting with 1270 WXYT and changing its call letters to WXYT-FM with the simulcast named "97-1 FM & 1270 AM: Detroit's Sports Powerhouse".
 Of its "Free FM" lineup, Deminski & Doyle were moved to mornings and Bill McAllister remained.

 A month later, the simulcast was renamed to "97-1 FM The Ticket" on November 6, 2007, with the 1270 AM frequency only being mentioned at the top of the hour.
 Additionally, the midday show "The Big Show" and afternoon show "The Sports Inferno" had their names dropped and were renamed to "Karsch & Anderson" and "Valenti & Foster" respectively.
 "Deminski & Doyle" left for WCSX after their contract expired on December 31, 2007, so the previously cancelled "Motor City Middays" from WKRK returned as "Motor City Mornings" with Bill McAllister and Jay Towers reprising their roles.
 "Motor City Mornings" was shortly renamed to "Jay Towers & Bill McAllister Mornings" before it was standardized to "Jay & Bill".
 The name changes were done to "promote the personalities".

 On February 5, 2009, WXYT acquired the rights to become the Detroit Pistons flagship station starting in the 2009–2010 season.
-WWJ 950 AM covered Pistons games when they conflicted with The Ticket's coverage of Lions, Tigers, or Red Wings games.
-1270 AM also provided, and continues to provide, coverage of Tigers or Red Wings game in case of conflicting schedules.
+WWJ covered Pistons games when they conflicted with The Ticket's coverage of Lions, Tigers, or Red Wings games.
+WXYT AM also provided, and continues to provide, coverage of Tigers or Red Wings game in case of conflicting schedules.

 Jay Towers left WXYT in December 2009, and the show was renamed "The Morning Show" with Bill, Sara, and former WDFN personality Mike "Stoney" Stone, filling in.
 The show was then renamed to "Stoney & Bill" by November 2010.
 More former WDFN personalities, Jamie Samuelsen and Bob "Wojo" Wojnowski, were added to the station in January 2013 to fill the early evening shift with "Jamie & Wojo".

 On November 20, 2015, it was announced that the Detroit Lions would move to WJR beginning in the 2016 NFL season, ending the team's 20-year relationship with CBS Radio.
 Officials stated that CBS had dropped the Lions over demands that it censor on-air content that was critical of the team.
 In particular, the Lions specifically demanded that the station fire popular on-air personality Mike Valenti as a condition of any extension to its broadcast rights, which the station refused to do; Valenti has had a history of making remarks critical of the Lions and their poor performance.